deejaygraham/deejaygraham.github.io/_posts/2019-10-14-mini-approval-tests.md

 {% include code/csharp/ApprovalTests-ObjectMetadata-1.cs %}

 ```
-We also need a way to persist the metadata so the ToString method gives us the simplest possible rendering.
+We also need a way to persist the snapshot so the ToString method gives us the simplest possible rendering.

-If we render to a file, we need to be able to reconstruct so I added another constructor to take a list of lines read from a file:
+Conversely, if we render to a file, we need to be able to reconstruct so I added another constructor to take a list of lines read from a file:

 ```csharp